ddev/ddev/docs/users/developer-tools.md

-<h1>Using Developer Tools with ddev</h1>
+# Using Developer Tools with ddev

 ## Developer Tools Included in the Container

 Several useful developer tools are included inside the containers.
 Run `ddev describe` to see the project information and services available for your project and how to access them.

 ### Command-line Tools in the Containers

-- MySQL Client (mysql) - Command-line interface for interacting with MySQL/MariaDB.
+* MySQL Client (mysql) - Command-line interface for interacting with MySQL/MariaDB.
-- [Drush](http://www.drush.org) - Command-line shell and Unix scripting interface for Drupal.
+* [Drush](http://www.drush.org) - Command-line shell and Unix scripting interface for Drupal.
-- [WP-CLI](http://wp-cli.org/) - Command-line tools for managing WordPress installations, available both as "wp" and as "wp-cli".
+* [WP-CLI](http://wp-cli.org/) - Command-line tools for managing WordPress installations, available both as "wp" and as "wp-cli".
-- npm and yarn
+* npm and yarn
-- node
+* node
-- sqlite3
+* sqlite3

 These tools can be accessed for single commands using [`ddev exec <command>`](cli-usage.md#executing-commands-in-containers) or [`ddev ssh`](cli-usage.md#ssh-into-containers) for an interactive bash or sh session.

 ### DDEV and Composer

 ddev provides a built-in command to simplify use of [Composer](https://getcomposer.org/), the dependency manager for PHP, that allows a user to create and manage projects without having Composer installed on the host machine.
 Generally, executing any Composer command through DDEV is as simple as prepending the command with `ddev`.
 DDEV will execute the command at the project root in the web container, passing all arguments and flags to Composer.
 To execute Composer in other directories within the container, use `ddev ssh` or `ddev exec -d <dir>`.
 For example:

 `ddev composer help`